 - Cities set special building regulations for properties inside the designated floodplain.

 - Models based on designated floodplains can be used to warn residents of impending flooding and to issue evacuation orders.

 2. Additional Resources

 KNOW THE FACTS

-For official floodplain determinations for mortgages, flood insurance rates, or site development, contact Planning Development Services by email [email protected].
+For more information about floodplain determinations for your property, or site development, please contact our City-County Planning Department at [email protected].
 Please provide your telephone number, your address, site inquiry address, and a complete description of your request.